Mercury House (London building)

-Mercury House is an office building at 124, Theobalds Road, Holborn, London, and has been headquarters to Cable & Wireless from 1955.
+Mercury House is an office building at 124, Theobalds Road, Holborn, London.
+It was the headquarters of Cable & Wireless from 1955.
 It was opened by John Reith and was named after the Roman god.

 The architect was Gordon Jeeves.
 The interiors were designed by H C Upton, Cable & Wireless's own architect.
 The three glass panels in the entrance were the work of John Hutton.

-Since December 2006 the building has been home to MediaCom.
+The building has been home to MediaCom since December 2006.